 The garden is now open, but please make sure you maintain the usual social distancing rules.
-We are also re-starting our garden tidying sessions on the first Saturday of each month .
+We have also started our garden tidying sessions on the first Saturday of each month .
 See Regular Events for more details.
+Volunteers always welcome!

 After two years of hard work by a group of committed volunteers, the Parkinsons.Me community garden is now open!
 Located in West Lockinge, Oxfordshire, it is the physical embodiment of everything Parkinsons.Me stands for.